guhilling/citi-workshop-20201102/4.3.0-DEV/workshop/modules/module-15-java/chapter15.md

 ## Deploy a Java Application

-In thischapter we will deploy a Java application
+In this chapter we will deploy a Java application

-=== Create Project
+### Create Project
 IMPORTANT: Please replace *Username* with your username

 - login to web UI via {{CONSOLE_ADDRESS}}